threewebcode/W3/blockchain/ethereum/client/lighthouse.md

 The data are chunked pieces.
 The vector is used to represent the collection of chunked data.
 The chunked data should be iterated for each piece.
 The chunked data should be written and read.
 There are memory storage and file system storage.
 The level database is the formatted file system storage.
 The data of transaction, payload, block and world state are stored.
 The attestation, slash, reward, aggregation synchronization and execution change are main operations in the consensus layer.

 The queue and worker are used to process the messages from the network.
+When the node starts, it should catch up the latest state or start from the genesis state.
+The configuration or command line options can change the execution routine and behavior.
+The checkpoint is safe and quick way of synchronizing the state with the remote peers.